htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 :index:`requesting GPUs for a job<single: requesting GPUs for a job; GPUs>`

-A job that needs GPUs to run identifies the number of GPUs needed in the submit description file by adding the submit command
+:index:`Request_GPUs<single: Request_GPUS; submit commands>`
+:index:`Require_GPUs<single: Require_GPUS; submit commands>`

+HTCondor has built-in support for detecting machines with GPUs, and matching jobs that need GPUs to machines that have them.
+If your job needs a GPU, you'll first need to tell HTCondor how many GPUs each job needs with the submit command:

 .. code-block:: condor-submit